-With Rise of The Skywalker only seven months away, Vanity Fair released the covers for their special Star Wars issue this morning, along with an inside scoop with details from the anticipated film.
+With The Rise of Skywalker only seven months away, Vanity Fair released the covers for their special Star Wars issue this morning, along with an inside scoop with details from the anticipated film.
 From Kylo Ren’s internal struggle to honoring Carrie Fisher in the film, there’s a lot of new information to unpack.

 The covers feature two stunning photos of the main characters of the upcoming film, Kylo Ren and Rey.
 At first it looks like they’re separate photos, but when put side to side, it’s clear that it’s one picture and the two seem to be looking at each other.
 Vanity Fair delves deep into this popular relationship, Reylo, calling them “star-crossed lovers” and revealing a teaser of what’s to come for the two.

 “Their relationship is the closest thing the new trilogy has to a star-crossed love story on the order of Han and Leia: a source close to the movie says that their Force-connection will turn out to run even deeper than we thought”

 Vanity Fair also revealed some exclusive photos of The Knights of Ren on set, who have been speculated about ever since Rey’s force vision of them in The Force Awakens.
 Before revoking their statement, Vanity Fair revealed that Kylo is indeed “mowing down” Knights of Ren in the red forest scene of the Episode IX trailer.
 They have since corrected and redacted their statement, but it seems that these actions were taken to possibly cover up a spoiler.